mistine/i8042-keyboard-fix-linux/README.md

 This used to work flawlessly on old Linux kernels, however in recent kernels it's broken.
 Broken for years now.

+Other fixes would involve using `i8042.direct` and `i8042.dumbkbd`, which messes up the keyboard light (CapsLock, NumsLock etc) and is unacceptable for me. `i8042.reset` alone doesn't work.

 ## Usage
 Assuming you have this bug, first you need to check whether you're applicable for this fix.
 I'll look into fixing this with non-i8042 platforms soon.